 Analyzing the Economic Benefits and Costs of Smart Growth Strategies This project is conducting a series of retrospective case studies to explore successful implementation of economically beneficial smart growth policies, along with obstacles to such implementation.

 Effects of Complete Streets on Travel Behavior This project is conducting several analyses comparing travel behavior and near-roadway exposure between complete streets and non-complete streets in Southern California.

-Quantifying the Effect of Local Government Actions on Vehicle Miles Travelled (VMT) This project will create a simple spreadsheet tool that will estimate how VMT elasticities and marginal effects of policy-relevant variables differ across trip purposes, household types, and local contexts.
+Quantifying the Effect of Local Government Actions on Vehicle Miles Traveled (VMT) This project will create a simple spreadsheet tool that will estimate how VMT elasticities and marginal effects of policy-relevant variables differ across trip purposes, household types, and local contexts.